FinplexAU/stablenotes-client/README.md

 }
 ```

-Optionally, include an existing RSA private key to use for the wallet authentication with `client.register(Currency, CryptoKey)`.
+Optionally, include an existing RSA private key to use for the wallet authentication with `Client.register(Currency, CryptoKey)`.

 ```js
 // Get your private key, ensure it is a WebCrypto "CryptoKey" object